AdaCore/learn/content/courses/advanced-ada/parts/resource_management/controlled_types.rst

 When we run this application, we see the user messages indicating the calls to :ada:`Initialize` and :ada:`Finalize`.

+.. admonition:: For further reading...

    Note that if a controlled object isn't used in the application, the compiler might optimize it out.
 In this case, procedures :ada:`Initialize` and :ada:`Finalize` won't be called for this object, as it doesn't actually exist.
 You can see this effect by replacing the call to :ada:`Dummy (A)` in the :ada:`Show_Controlled_Types` procedure by a null statement (:ada:`null`).

 Adjustment of controlled objects